Skip to main content

 pnpm is our primary package manager, chosen for its efficient handling of dependencies in a mono repo structure.

-pnpm --filter @mood-mnky/web add react-query
+pnpm --filter web add react-query

-# Installing a dependency for all packages and apps
+# Installing a root-level dev dependency

 pnpm add -w typescript

-pnpm --filter @mood-mnky/dojo add @mood-mnky/ui
+pnpm --filter web add @repo/ui

 2